 Tasmanian Parks and Wildlife Service

-The day-to-day management of Macquarie Island World Heritage Area is by the Tasmanian Parks and Wildlife Service (TASPAWS) of the Tasmanian Government.
+The day-to-day management of Macquarie Island Nature Reserve and World Heritage Area is the responsibility of the Tasmania Parks and Wildlife Service.